-Every object has some properties naturally and the properties of one object is compared with one or more objects.
-If either one or more objects have same property or properties, then the collection of such objects is called a set.
+Each object has some properties naturally.
+If properties of an object is compared with the properties of other objects, either one or more or all properties may be same.
+The collection of such objects is called a set.

 Study the following examples to understand how to define and form a set mathematically.

 You are seeing three apples in which an apple is a green apple and the remaining two apples are red colour apples.